DeShields leads Indians over White Sox 5-4 in 10 innings

 TRAINER’S ROOM

 White Sox: DH Edwin Encarnación (left shoulder inflammation) missed his fifth straight game.
-He is improving and was scheduled to do more aggressive work in the batting cage Sunday night… SS Tim Anderson (strained right groin) will travel with the team to Detroit and is expected to test the injury with a full workout on Monday.
+He is improving and was scheduled to do more aggressive work in the batting cage Sunday night. … SS Tim Anderson (strained right groin) will travel with the team to Detroit and is expected to test the injury with a full workout on Monday.

 UP NEXT